iotaledger/secret-storage/README.md

-# Cryptographic Key Management Library
+# Cryptographic Key Store Library

-This library offers a comprehensive solution for managing cryptographic keys within Rust applications.
+This library offers a comprehensive solution for storing cryptographic keys within Rust applications.
 It provides a set of traits for creating, signing, deleting, checking the existence of, and retrieving cryptographic keys.
 This versatility makes it an essential tool for secure key management.

 The library aims to establish a lightweight standardization layer without introducing any opinionated solutions for key management.
 It leverages the flexibility of the Iota (Sui) SDK, allowing the separation of the signing process from the SDK flow.
 This separation offers a significant advantage for users with existing complex key management solutions, facilitating easier integration and use.